rmp135/vue-splitter/README.md

 The `margin` prop can be used to set the percentage that the dragger should not exceed on either side.
 Defaults to 10%.

+The `horizontal` prop will create a horizontal splitter bar.
+Defaults to false.
+Note: An ancestor element (parent, parents parent etc) must have a fixed height for the horizontal splitter to work properly.

 The `resize` event will be fired when the dragger is moved.

 ## Using